jdsandifer/AkkaHttp-MongoDB/README.md

 ## Acknowledgments
 - I got started with Akka HTTP thanks to Miguel Lopez and his Akka HTTP Quickstart course.
-His Medium article wrote about [the first few steps](https://medium.freecodecamp.org/how-you-can-build-a-hello-world-api-with-scala-and-akka-http-55e2ff67d70d) is what got me started.
+His Medium article about [the first few steps](https://medium.freecodecamp.org/how-you-can-build-a-hello-world-api-with-scala-and-akka-http-55e2ff67d70d) is what got me started.
-- Gabriel Francisco wrote a good post about [microservices using MongoDB](http://www.thedevpiece.com/building-microservices-using-akka-http-and-mongodb/).
+- Gabriel Francisco wrote an informative post about [microservices using MongoDB](http://www.thedevpiece.com/building-microservices-using-akka-http-and-mongodb/).
 It helped me get that up and running in my project.